PlipiKunz/CleanEnergyHVACGroup/README.md

 ## Plotters

-The plotters were created to create plots for the final presentation.
-They use pandas, seaborn, and Matplotlib to to plot temperature trends, as well as other trends.
+The plotter was created to create plots for the final presentation.
+It uses pandas, seaborn, and Matplotlib to to plot temperature trends, as well as other trends.

-### FFMPEG Commands

-I used FFMPEG to convert the sequence of graphs into an animation.

-#### Convert images to video

-`ffmpeg -r 4 -f image2 -s 1920x1080 -i %03d.png -vcodec libx264 -crf 25  -pix_fmt yuv420p output.mp4`

-#### Add frame number to x=20, y=20

-`ffmpeg -i input.mp4 -vf "drawtext=fontfile=Arial.ttf: text='%{frame_num}': start_number=1: x=20: y=20: fontcolor=black : fontsize=20: box=1: boxcolor=white: boxborderw=5" -c:a copy output.mp4`

 ## References